 Preventing unhealthy and abusive relationships starts with education.
 We need your help to promote safe and healthy relationships everywhere!
 When you actively support education and laws that protect young people against dating violence, you bring us closer to ending it.
-Here are ways you can help end dating abuse right now.
+Here are ways you can help end dating abuse right now:

-1. Get The Facts
+1. Get Help

 3. Start Talking

 4. Connect Online